alelouis/radon-transform/readme.md

 The main goal of this repository is to benchmark an algorithmically identical implementation of the Radon transform in Python and Rust.

-See [pyradon](https://github.com/alelouis/pyradon) for Python binding of this implementation.
+See [pyradon](https://github.com/alelouis/pyradon) for Python bindings of this implementation.

 <p align="center">
   <img width="80%" src="./figures/radon_transform.png" alt="animated" />